Skip to main content

 Shared user accounts

 Every staff member needs their own login.
-Shared accounts make audit trails impossible and violate HIPAA requirements.
+Shared accounts break audit trails and violate HIPAA.

 No security risk assessment

-HIPAA requires annual risk assessments.
-Many practices skip this and are immediately non-compliant.
+HIPAA requires yearly risk checks.
+Many practices skip this step and fail compliance right away.

 HIPAA IT Costs in Orange County

-HIPAA-compliant IT services cost more than standard managed IT due to additional security requirements, documentation, and compliance support.
-Here's what to expect:
+HIPAA IT costs more than standard managed IT.
+You pay extra for security tools, paperwork, and compliance help.
+Here's what to budget:

 Small Practice (5-15 users)